zachnewburgh/top-headlines-cli-gem/README.md

 # TopHeadlines

 This gem allows users to view the top headlines from major news sources.
 Users can open the headlines directly from the command line.
-Functionality includes: BBC, Bloomberg, CNN, FiveThirtyEight, Forbes, Fox News, The Guardian, Huffington Post, MSNBC, New York Times, Politico, Wall Street Journal, and Washington Post.
+Functionality includes: BBC, Bloomberg, CNN, The Daily Beast, FiveThirtyEight, Forbes, Fox News, The Guardian, Huffington Post, MSNBC, New York Times, Politico, Wall Street Journal, Washington Post, and Yahoo.

 ## Installation